QuarkNerd/blog/ckurzeja/_posts/2020-10-07-bug-bashes.md

 image: ckurzeja/assets/2020-10-07-bug-bash.jpg
 ---

-Recently I was leading a team delivering a proof a concept for a client with no testing resources.
+Recently I was leading a team delivering a proof of concept for a client with no testing resources.
 I was looking for a tool that would ‘shake out’ issues in the product and improve the overall quality.
 Given our lack of dedicated testers, I turned to colleagues in the testing community at Scott Logic for advice - they suggested running a bug bash.

 ## What is a bug bash?